zephyrproject-rtos/net-tools/README.md

 ## TLS connecitivity errors

-If you see this error print in zephyr console
+If you see this error in the zephyr console

 [net/app] [ERR] _net_app_ssl_mainloop: Closing connection -0x7180 (SSL - Verification of the message MAC failed)